 Daily radiation treatments

-Radiation treatments are delivered on consecutive weekdays and with weekends off.
-Treatments can be as short as five minutes or as long as 30 minutes.
-Your therapists will let you know approximately how long it will take.
+Radiation treatments are delivered on consecutive weekdays, with weekends off.
+Treatments can be as short as 5 minutes or as long as 30 minutes, but your therapists will let you know approximately how long they will take.